 (Affect Theory Reader.
 “Happy Objects” 29, 33)

 In systems-theoretical terms, we could use the term resonance or resonance capability in place of affect.
-Affect is about connection or relationship, or being irritated by something in one’s environment; it’s not emotion (understood as a psychological, interior condition/state).
+Affect is about connection or relationship, or being irritated by something in one’s environment.
 The opposite of resonance is alienation, or the sense that the world no longer speaks to us; nothing moves us anymore (Hartmut Rosa).

 An object, such as a watch or ring we receive as a gift, might have sentimental value far greater than its monetary value.
 So, according to Ahmed, affect (resonance capability) is what associates the object with an emotion and/or value.
 The ring that has sentimental value for a particular person resonates with that person but not with others.
 Only one, possibly two, people will care if the ring is lost.
 For Spinoza, the ring is a finite thing, and affect is the relationship between, or association of, finite things.
 The human being is a finite thing and the object of attachment is a finite thing.